openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-This returns the primitive mode that the mesh is using.
+Returns the primitive mode that the mesh is using.